Do a business energy audit

 No

-The size of equipment should be matched appropriately to the task it is performing.
-Over and under-sizing may result in more energy being used than needed.
-A licensed electrician or specialist can help determine whether or not the size of your equipment is suited to your needs.
+Over and under-sizing can mean more energy is used than needed.
+A licensed electrician or specialist can help you work out the best equipment for your needs.

 Is equipment, such as pumps, fans or compressors, turned off when not in use?
 Yes